 Published on July 15, 2020

-Published by Economic Cost Estimates Division, Estimates & Tax Analysis Department
+Published by Social Cost Estimates Division, Estimates & Tax Analysis Department

 This report presents the results of fiscal projections of Korea's four largest public pension schemes over the next 70 years (2020 to 2090) if current laws and systems remain unchanged.
 First, fiscal projections were made of income, expenditures, fiscal balances and reserves of public pensions.
 Based on those projections, analysis of fiscal evaluation indicators was conducted to assess the fiscal outlook of public pensions.
 Simultaneously, a separate scenario analysis was carried out to ascertain how the results of these fiscal projections could change in line with variable fluctuations, and an analysis of combined scenarios for each pension scheme to help improve the sustainability of pension finances was conducted.
 Then the analysis results were compared and analyzed against projections that left current systems unchanged.